cnewfeldt/manager-readme/README.md

 Hello!

-This is my [Manager README](https://matthewnewkirk.com/2017/09/20/share-your-manager-readme/), I have taken inspiration for this document from the various references found on the internet (see references).
-This read me is a convenient way to introduce myself as your manager and how I manage.
+This is my [Manager README](https://matthewnewkirk.com/2017/09/20/share-your-manager-readme/), I have taken inspiration for this document from various references found on the internet (see references).
+This read me is a convenient way to introduce myself and how I manage.

-The intended audience is primarily anyone who reports in to me, although anyone is free to read and provide feedback on it.
-Please treat it as a reference and promise on how I will conduct myself as a manager, and what I require from my reports.
+The intended audience is primarily anyone who reports in to me, although anyone is free to read and provide feedback.
+Please treat it as a reference on how I will conduct myself as a manager, and what I require from my reports.

-`Disclaimer: This document applies to my personal management style, it is not an offical company policy, but I do pass this on to our leadership`
+`Disclaimer: This document applies to my personal management style, and is not official company policy`

 ## My Job
 #### I am primarily here to do three things: